 }

-• Use DSW to deploy the model
+Use DSW to deploy the model

 Modify the service.json service configuration file.
 This method is similar to the method of deploying models by using the EASCMD client.
 For more information, see Use DSW.

-TensorFlow1.14 processor
+TensorFlow1.14 Processor

-Note The general-purpose processor does not support custom TensorFlow operations.
+The general-purpose processor does not support custom TensorFlow operations.

 You can deploy a TensorFlow model by using one of the following methods:

-• Upload the model file to the console
+Upload the model file in the console

 Set the Processor Type parameter to TensorFlow1.14.
 For more information, see Upload and deploy models in the console.

-• Use the EASCMD client to deploy the model
+Use the EASCMD client to deploy the model

 {